hyliang96/Guided-Denoise/README.md

 tensorflow-gpu=1.9.0

-4 x GeForce GTX TITAN X
+GeForce GTX TITAN X

 # File Description

+The files and dirs directly under this repo folder are the following:

 ### dataset